Hugo de Jonge

-Hugo Mattheüs de Jonge (/nl/; born 26 September 1977) is a Dutch politician who has served as Acting King's Commissioner of Zeeland since 16 September 2024.
+Hugo Mattheüs de Jonge (/nl/; born 26 September 1977) is a Dutch politician who has served as King's Commissioner of Zeeland since 1 July 2025, after an acting period from 16 September 2024.
 A member of the Christian Democratic Appeal (CDA), he was elected to its leadership in 2020 for the 2021 general election.
 He withdrew later that year, citing the impossibility of combining his position as Health Minister in charge of the COVID-19 pandemic efforts with his party leadership.
 He later served in the fourth Rutte cabinet as Minister for Housing and Spatial Planning from 2022 until 2024 and Minister of the Interior and Kingdom Relations from 2023 until 2024.

 Early life and career

 De Jonge studied at the Ichthus Hogeschool in Rotterdam to become a teacher in primary education and then continued in Zwolle a study for school management, which he completed with a diploma "school leader primary education."

 He worked in education for five years, first as a schoolteacher and eventually as a primary school deputy director.

 De Jonge moved to national policy by working as a policy assistant for the CDA group in the House of Representatives in 2004.
 Between 2006 and 2010, he worked at the Ministry of Education, Culture and Science as political assistant to CDA Minister Maria van der Hoeven and State Secretary Marja van Bijsterveldt and as a policy assistant focusing on quality improvement of secondary education.